GSA/digitalgov.gov/content/posts/2014-06-19-dot-safercar-app-goes-android.md

 ---
+url: /2014/06/19/dot-safercar-app-goes-android/
 date: 2014-06-19 1:00:15 -0400
-title: 'DOT&amp;#8217;s SaferCar App Goes Android'
+title: 'DOT&#8217;s SaferCar App Goes Android'
-summary: 'With the start of &amp;#8220;astronomical summer&amp;#8221; later this week on June 21, that means two&nbsp;things\: road trips and car buying.
+summary: 'With the start of &amp;#8220;astronomical summer&amp;#8221; later this week on June 21, that means two&nbsp;things: road trips and car buying.
 If you&amp;#8217;re doing either or both, best be sure to grab the app for the SaferCar program&nbsp;from the Department of Transportation&amp;#8217;s National'
-authors: [admin]
 categories:
   - Mobile
 tag: